 What is hair steaming?

-Hair steaming is essentially applying moist heat, better known as steam, to the hair to allow for better moisture.
+Hair steaming is the process of applying moist heat, AKA steam, to the hair to allow for better moisture.
 The moist heat is best for absorption into the hair follicles due to the humidity created by the steamer.

-- Hair steaming stops the dry, brittle strands in their tracks!
-Hair steaming allows your hair to absorb moisture creating stronger and healthier strands.
-I like to steam my hair with a conditioning masque so my hair can absorb even more nutrients for growth and strength.
+- No Dryness: Hair steaming stops the dry, brittle strands in their tracks!
+The steam allows your hair to absorb moisture, creating stronger and healthier strands.
+I like to add a conditioner to my steam treatment for extra nourishment.

-- Hair steaming lifts your hair cuticles which further promotes absorption of products and moisture.
-This is especially great for thick hair or low porosity hair.
+- A Low Porosity Must: Hair steaming lifts hair cuticles which further promotes absorption of products and moisture.
+This is a must for hair styling, especially for those with low porosity hair.
 Without steaming, product residue sits on my strands causing a white casts or instant flakes.

-As of right now, I steam my hair every 1-2 weeks when I wash my hair.
-However, I plan to use the steamer in the middle of the week or whenever I need to refresh my curls!
+Natural hair can handle a steam treatment every 1-2 weeks.
+I steam my hair during my biweekly wash day.
+However, I also use the steamer in between washes when my coils need a refresh.
 After some research, many stylists say steamers are great to use up to once a week or even just once a month.

-I use the Secura O3 Facial & Hair Steamer!
-This steamer was order on Amazon as well as many other steamers.
+I use the Secura O3 Facial & Hair Steamer that I ordered from Amazon.
 Can’t order a steamer just yet?
-I suggest applying a plastic bag over your hair (apply any conditioner beforehand, if desired!).
-Then wet a towel and wring out the excess water.
-Heat up your towel in the microwave – let cool if it’s too hot to touch – then wrap the towel over your plastic cap to create heat and steam.
+Get a similar moisturizing session by applying a plastic bag over your hair (add a deep conditioner to really treat the hair!).
+Get a wet towel and heat it up in the microwave – let cool if it’s too hot to touch – then wrap the towel over your plastic cap to create heat and steam.
 And there you go, a DIY steam treatment!

 Now, get to steaming!
-How do you add moisture to your hair?
+How do you keep your hair moisturized?